Does your dog have an upset stomach? Dogs normally eat grass to clean out their system. This is a natural method of soothing your dog’s sick tummy.

 Rice is a natural remedy for diarrhea symptoms in humans, but pups can’t digest it as well, and therefore, it could further upset their stomachs.
 However, DiarRice is a rice-based probiotic with all the same soothing properties as rice in an easily digestible format that tastes like chicken.

 You can mix it with either wet food or dry food (adding a little water).
-DiarRice should start doing the trick immediately.
-So if you don’t see signs of improvement right away, you should seek further medical attention.
+DiarRice should start working immediately.
+So, if you don’t see signs of improvement right away, you should seek further medical attention.

 Follow the product’s instructions carefully.